davecheng-tech/World-Travel-Guide/README.md

 ## Asia

-### [Historic Landmarks at Dazaifu](https://www.japan-guide.com/e/e4850.html) - Dazaifu(Fukuoka) , Kyushu , Japan
+### Historic Landmarks at Dazaifu - Dazaifu(Fukuoka) , Kyushu , Japan
 ![DazaifuShintoShrine photo](https://www.crossroadfukuoka.jp/storage/special_feature_paragraphs/4966/responsive_images/OATpX6t9NSmRStyRR6FfT7so2KasONhYlAWCPfyF__1200_800.jpg)

-Only 30 minutes away from the City of Fukuoka is Dazaifu, which is famous for its large Shinto Shrine and its historic design.
-With many breath taking buildings with historical signifacns as well as Museums for tourists this city its absouelty a must see for tourists.
-The city also has many street restaurants to have a tastey breakfast and lunch, a recomended visit would be Yamaya Base near the station for warm, crunchy baguettes filled with cheese and mentaiko.
+Only 30 minutes away from the City of Fukuoka is [Dazaifu](https://www.japan-guide.com/e/e4850.html), which is famous for its large Shinto Shrine and its historic design.
+With many breathtaking buildings with historical significance as well as Museums for tourists this city its absoultly a must see for tourists.
+The city also has many street restaurants to have a tasty breakfast and lunch, a recommended visit would be Yamaya Base near the station for warm, crunchy baguettes filled with cheese and mentaiko.
 (Contributor: Nathan.So)

 ### Tokyo Tower | Travel Japan - Minato City, Tokyo, Japan
 ![tokyo_tower_photo](https://asset.japan.travel/image/upload/v1646014276/tokyo/H_00658_001.jpg)